Engr. Simbi Kesiye Wabote – Executive Secretary.

 He joined Shell in September 1991 as an Oil and Gas Engineer after a short stint with the Banking industry in Nigeria.
 He served Shell in various senior positions within Nigeria and in several countries in Africa, Europe, North America, Middle East, Asia and new frontier countries in Engineering, Local Content Development, Contracting & Procurement, Government Relations, and Community Affairs.

-In a little over two years as the Executive Secretary, Engr.
-Wabote has reinvigorated the operations of the NCDMB and developed the Nigerian Content 10-Year road map to grow Nigerian Content to 70 percent by 2027.
-He spearheaded the commencement of the construction of the Nigerian Oil and Gas Park in Odukpani, Cross Rivers State and Emeyal-1, Bayelsa, State and the launch of the $200m (USD) Nigerian Content Intervention Fund (NCI Fund) to provide low cost and accessible credit to service companies.
+In his first four years as the Executive Secretary, Engr.
+Wabote reinvigorated the operations of the NCDMB and developed the Nigerian Content 10-Year Roadmap to grow Nigerian Content to 70 percent by 2027.
+He spearheaded the rapid development of the Nigerian Oil and Gas Park in Odukpani, Cross Rivers State and Emeyal-1, Bayelsa, State and the launch of the $200m (USD) Nigerian Content Intervention Fund (NCI Fund) to provide low cost and accessible credit to service companies.
+He spearheaded the increase of the Fund to US $350m to meet increasing demand for credit by oil and gas companies.

-He brought his project management skills into the rapid construction of the Board’s new headquarters building complex comprising of 17-storey office building, 1,000 seater auditorium, and multi-level car park.
+He brought his project management skills into the construction of the Board’s new headquarters building complex, leading to the completion and commissioning of the 17-storey office building, 1,000 seater auditorium, and multi-level car park under five years.

 He also pioneered the development and deployment of the Service Level Agreements (SLA) between the Board and the Nigeria LNG, Oil Producers Trade Section (OPTS) and Indigenous Petroleum Producers Group (IPPG), which has reduced the tendering cycle time to six months and fast tracks development of new projects.